New Space Order: Sacred Religious State

 Like the Military Empire, the official name is "Celestia tian Farous."
-The Sacred Religious State itself has no scientific power.
+The Sacred Religious State itself does not rely on science.
 Instead, it is made up of deciphering and reproducing the completed techniques of "scriptures" which were transmitted from ancient times.
-It is said that in the distant ancient times, many planets were connected by an ancient civilization with powers similar to Starline flourished, like the parallel world of Tales of Eternia.
+It is said that in the distant ancient times, many planets flourished under an ancient civilization with a Star-Line-like setup, like the parallel Tales of Eternia world.
 When it comes to weapons, they are living organisms in which each group had autonomous actions.
-However, due to the failure to produce the brain necessary for autonomy, they have ESP holders called "operators" on board and move it by telepathy (similarly to operating with ESP or the Coffin System in the U.G.).
-As a result, the number of crew members is small (with New Space Order -Link of Life- setting it at 1 to 2 persons per ship.
+However, due to the failure to produce the brain necessary for autonomy, they have ESP holders called "operators" on board and move it by telepathy (similarly to operating with ESP or the UG Coffin System).
+As a result, the number of crew members is small (with -Link of Life- setting it at 1 to 2 persons per ship.
 Alternatively, it may represent the number of personnel required to keep one ship operational).

 When inserted into the organism's nucleus, the operator stops time and keeps youth eternally.
 This is an adjustment to stably maintain the ESP capability.
 The planet buster of the Sacred Religious State uses the Zolgear as a supermassive living weapon which was the enemy boss of Galaxian 3: Attack of the Zolgear.
 But it is half different in the setting revealed in the mechanics.
-However, along with the U.G., the settings of past Namco games, such as the Ilu Dorkto armor and the parallel world of Eternia, are often diverted.
-As for the culture, it resembles the Middle Ages, Early Modern Europe, and mystique.
-It uses the Melnics language as the official language which was also used in Tales of Eternia.
-It had been in hostilities with the State of Feudal Dynasty for many years, but after an incident in the Link of Life novel, it has a friendly connection with the U.G. through the rescue of people in distress like Airuya.
-Given that there is little interactions due to physical isolations, some Sacred Religious People seem to be naturalized in the U.G. and the top aces throughout the war (= ESP users) included half of the Sacred Religious People.
-The unit is relatively expensive, but it has the fastest mobility out of all nations and it has special attacks such as the Kirlian Beam (named after the inventor of the Kirlian photography, Semyon Kirlian) which attacks the enemies by penetrating the body.
-By the way, it is also depicted in the column on the official website, and it also the home country of New Space Order's mascot, "Yutta."
+However, along with the UG, the settings of past Namco games, such as the Ilu Dorkto armor and the parallel world of Eternia, are often diverted.

+As for the culture, it resembles the Middle Ages, early modern Europe, and mystique.It uses the Melnics language as the official language which was also used in Tales of Eternia.
+It had been in hostilities with the State of Feudal Dynasty for many years, but after an incident in the Link of Life novel, it has a friendly connection with the UG. through the rescue of people in distress like Airuya.

+Given that there is little interactions due to physical isolations, some Sacred Religious People seem to be naturalized in the UG and the top aces throughout the war (= ESP users) included half of the Sacred Religious People.
+The unit is relatively expensive, but it has the fastest mobility out of all nations and it has special attacks such as the Kirlian Beam which attacks the enemies by penetrating the body.
+By the way, it is also depicted in the column on the official website, and it also the homeland of New Space Order's mascot, "Yutta."